-MD Foothills Alert System, our early warning system is is becoming a part of a new and improved regional emergency alert system called Safe Communities Alert Network (SCAN).
-The MD of Foothills has joined neighbouring municipalities as part of the new Safe Communities Alert Network (SCAN).
+Foothills County Alert System, our early warning system is is becoming a part of a new and improved regional emergency alert system called Safe Communities Alert Network (SCAN).
+Foothills County has joined neighbouring municipalities as part of the new Safe Communities Alert Network (SCAN).
 Residents and businesses are encouraged to sign up to receive developing, significant and time sensitive alerts through their phones, text messages and email.

 Emergency Prepareness Links: